-Markova O.M., Semerikov S.O., Striuk A.M., Shalatska H.M., Nechypurenko P.P., & Tron V.V. in their study demonstrate ways to implement models of cloud services SaaS, PaaS, IaaS, which should be used in the academic courses of math-ematical, scientific cycles and in the future specialists' professional and practical training in the field of information technology, on the example of software engi-neering, computer science and computer engineering.
-Researchers identify and analyze the most significant benefits of cloud computing use in the training of future information technology experts, namely they research a possibility of us-ing modern parallel programming tools as the basis for cloud computing [9].
+Markova et al. [19] demonstrate ways to implement models of cloud services SaaS, PaaS, IaaS, which should be used in the academic courses of mathematical, scientific cycles and in the future specialists' professional and practical training in the field of information technology, on the example of software engineering, computer science and computer engineering.
+Researchers identify and analyze the most significant benefits of cloud computing use in the training of future information technology experts, namely they research a possibility of using modern parallel programming tools as the basis for cloud computing.

-Taking into account the pandemic conditions of higher education transfor-mation and introduction of cloud computing into the educational environment, the issue of using available cloud computing tools in the process of psychologi-cal support and development of students' adaptive potential remains uncovered.
+Taking into account the pandemic conditions of higher education transformation and introduction of cloud computing into the educational environment, the issue of using available cloud computing tools in the process of psychological support and development of students' adaptive potential remains uncovered.

-3. Research Methods
+3. Research methods

-Interdisciplinary research was conducted as part of research work, carried out at the expense of the state budget general fund: "Adaptive system for individualiza-tion and personalization of future professionals' training in the conditions of blended learning" No. state registration: 0120U101970.
+Interdisciplinary research was conducted as part of research work, carried out at the expense of the state budget general fund: "Adaptive system for individualization and personalization of future professionals' training in the conditions of blended learning", number of state registration 0120U101970.
 Taking into account the pandemic conditions and social isolation, from 2019 to 2020, it was proposed to implement the program "The first-year students' adaptive capacity development in a modern educational institution".
-This program, which was based on the cloud computing elements use, was implemented in Bohdan Khmelnytsky Melitopol State Pedagogical University with the support of University Psychological Cen-ter.
-Methods used in the research process: method of theoretical analysis of liter-ature sources on the introduction of cloud computing into the educational pro-cess of higher education, analysis of modern experience of psychological and pedagogical support of the integrative process of the first-year students' adaptive potential development, analysis of practical implementation of Google Apps Ed-ucation Edition into the process of the first-year students' adaptive potential development, a set of psychodiagnostic tests using Google Form.
+This program, which was based on the cloud computing elements use, was implemented in Bohdan Khmelnytsky Melitopol State Pedagogical University with the support of University Psychological Center.
+Methods used in the research process: method of theoretical analysis of literature sources on the introduction of cloud computing into the educational process of higher education, analysis of modern experience of psychological and pedagogical support of the integrative process of the first-year students' adaptive potential development, analysis of practical implementation of Google Workspace for Education Edition into the process of the first-year students' adaptive potential development, a set of psychodiagnostic tests using Google Form.

-4. Research Results
+4. Research results

 4.1.
-Theoretical Foundations
+Theoretical foundations

-In the study of the National Institute of Standards and Technology there are 3 models of cloud services (Fig. 1)
+In the study of the National Institute of Standards and Technology there are 3 models of cloud services (figure 1).

-Recommendations for the effective use of cloud computing in universities are given in the technical report of the research group of the University of California at Berkeley [3].
+Recommendations for the effective use of cloud computing in universities are given in the technical report of the research group of the University of California at Berkeley [20].
 This report presents 10 obstacles and 10 opportunities that clouds provide to businesses, including educational institutions.
-Cloud providers, which own data centers, use cloud utilities to enable cloud users and SaaS pro-viders to use web-based "software as a service" (SaaS).
+Cloud providers, which own data centers, use cloud utilities to enable cloud users and SaaS providers to use web-based "Software as a Service" (SaaS).

-The analysis allowed us to identify the following advantages of using cloud com-puting in the educational environment:
+The analysis allowed us to identify the following advantages of using cloud computing in the educational environment:

 - economic: the main advantage for many educational institutions is cost effectiveness.
 This is especially noticeable when services, such as e-mail, are provided for free by external providers.
-Equipment for these services may be used for other purposes; - technical: minimum hardware requirements (the only one condition is access to the Internet); - technological: most high-level cloud services are either fairly easy to use or require minimal support; - didactic: a wide range of online tools and services that provide a secure connection and opportunities for cooperation between teachers and students; - health-saving: in pandemic conditions support and possibility of contin-uous educational activities are provided, even in the conditions of self-isolation.
+Equipment for these services may be used for other purposes; - technical: minimum hardware requirements (the only one condition is access to the Internet); - technological: most high-level cloud services are either fairly easy to use or require minimal support; - didactic: a wide range of online tools and services that provide a secure connection and opportunities for cooperation between teachers and students;